Editorial on Trophy Hunting in Gilgit Baltistan

 The cost of Markhor hunting in Gilgit-Baltistan can be substantial, reflecting the rarity and conservation value of the species.
 Prices can vary significantly based on various factors including conservation efforts and demand.

-1 thoughts on “Editorial: Navigating the Complex Terrain of Trophy Hunting in Gilgit-Baltistan”
+One thought on “Editorial: Navigating the Complex Terrain of Trophy Hunting in Gilgit-Baltistan”